$10,000 Fellowships for women (trans and cis), trans, and non-binary programmers

 We hope that our Fellowships will again help diversify our applicant pool and encourage more people, especially women, trans, and/or non-binary people of color, to apply to RC.
 In the meantime, we’re developing more long-term strategies to encourage folks from marginalized groups to apply to RC.

 The amount of money you’re eligible to receive for a Fellowship depends on the batch and the batch length you select.
 Fellowships are not tuition offsets; RC is free for everyone to attend.
+The deadline to apply for all fall Fellowships is 9 am EST on July 22nd.

 Fall 1, 2019 batch